Cristian Alex

-Cristian Alex da Silva Santos (born 1 December 1993) is a Brazilian professional footballer who plays as a forward for Championship club PSPS Pekanbaru.
+Cristian Alex da Silva Santos (born 1 December 1993) is a Brazilian professional footballer who plays as a forward.

 Club career

 Having started his career with Cruzeiro, Cristian joined Thai side Phuket in 2013, following an agreement between the two clubs.
 After an impressive 18 goals in 40 games, he transferred to Portuguese side Marítimo in early 2015.
 He failed to impress during his time with the Primeira Liga side, and left the same year to return to Brazil.
 He played for Bragantino for one game, before being offered a contract with Turkish side Boluspor.

 He did not accept the contract offer with the TFF First League side, and instead joined another Brazilian team, Sorocaba, ahead of the 2016 Paulista A2.

 After a short spell with Lithuanian side Stumbras, Cristian joined Japanese side FC Gifu in early 2017.

 On 13 August 2025, Indonesian Championship club PSPS Pekanbaru announced the signing of Alex.